ministryofjustice/hmpps-forge/form-engine/docs/custom-transform-functions.md

     return { ...value, ...data }
   }
 })

+// In app.ts - create registry with real dependencies at runtime const deps: MyDeps = {
+  formatter: new Intl.NumberFormat('en-GB', { style: 'currency', currency: 'GBP' }),
+  dateFormatter: new Intl.DateTimeFormat('en-GB'),
+  apiClient: new ApiClient()
+}
+const registry = createRegistry(deps)
+formEngine.registerFunctions(registry)
 ```

+This pattern separates the transformer builders (for use in form definitions) from the registry
+creation (which needs real dependencies).
+The builders can be imported and used in form
+definitions without needing to provide dependencies upfront.

 ## Using Transformers in Pipelines
 Transformers are commonly used in pipeline expressions to chain multiple transformations: